brown-bird/Cookbook/Testing/Legacy/get_class_under_test.md

     ...
 ~~~

 We cleanup the test instance after each test.
 If you are substituting the same test fake (subclass) for every test it doesn't make sense to actually use `resetInstance`.
+Alternatively, you can pass `null` to `setTestInstance` before and/or after each test to accomplish the same state cleanup.

 ~~~java
     ...